 An 8-oz cup of green tea contains approximately 45 milligrams of caffeine.
 However, this can vary widely depending on the leaves and brewing time.

-While green tea does contain oxalates, it has been shown to reduce the number of calcium oxalate stones when added to the diet.
+Green tea does contain oxalates.
+However, it has been shown to reduce calcium oxalate stones when added to the diet.

 Additionally, adding a small amount of milk to tea has been shown to drastically reduce oxalates consumed.